elotroalex/chiens/_texts/translation.md

 - {:.sp} The Man Reciter.

-- Beware!
+- Danger!
-- I sound the alarm from the watchtower.
+- I raise the alarm on the watchtower.
 - Closer!
 - This way!
 - the soft and slow voice of a bad harvest and unexpected rain